-India-China tensions: Corp Commander-level talks to be held in next 2-3 days
+India-China tensions: Corps Commander-level talks to be held in next 2-3 days

 New Delhi, Sep 18: India & China to hold Corps Commander level talks in next 2-3 days amid the rising tension at the Line of Actual Control (LAC).